Hormone Optimization

 If prescriptions are given at this appointment (other than pellet therapy) they may be covered by insurance.

-We do not take insurance but can provide you with the paperwork necessary to submit to your insurance carrier.
-If they will reimburse you for your visit is determined by your insurance company and your plan.
+We do not take insurance but can provide you with the paperwork necessary to submit to your insurance carrier in the event they will reimburse you for this visit.

-Follow up visits after an initial consult are $100 for a 30 minute visit.
+Follow up visits for hormone optimization after an initial consult are $100 for a 30 minute visit.
 These are usually scheduled every 6 months to one year, depending on concerns and response to prescription medications.